adansinacento/Jobsity/README.md

 Code challenge for the jobsity application

 ## Necessary preparations
-* Create the database according to the schema defined in the file `jobsiti.sql`
+* Create the database according to the schema defined in the file `jobsity.sql`
-* Modify the `web.config` file, specificaly modify the `<connectionStrings>` according to the database created in the point 1 of this list
+* Modify the `web.config` file, specificaly the `<connectionStrings>`.
+Add the proper connection string according to the database created in the point 1 of this list and the credentials used for sql server
 * Once installed register the necessary users

 ## How to use